Quick Start: State Transfer with MCP

 From another command line, run the Model Context Protocol inspector to connect to the agent:

-Choose the SSE transport type, and the url http://localhost:8001/sse.
+Choose the "Streamable HTTP" transport type, and the url http://localhost:8001/mcp.
 After clicking the connect button, you can interact with the agent from the tools tab.
 Use the agent_one_send tool to send the agent a chat message and see it's response.

 The conversation history can be viewed from the prompts tab.
 Use the agent_one_history prompt to view it.